thegooddocsproject/templates/how-to/about-how-to.md

 * API credentials for the {company} v3.5 API.
 Refer to creating your API credentials.
 * Access to the Postman application.
-* An understanding about what a RESTful API is conceptually.Read about the RESTful API.
+* An understanding about what a RESTful API is conceptually read about the RESTful API.
 * (Optional) A development tool (IDE) that displays API responses formatted for readability.
 * You need to have a list of Favourites before you can manage them.
-Refer to “Create Favourites” for more details.
+Refer to “#Create Favourites” for more details.

 ```